DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Molten Crown
 "Wreathed in flames, your foes will burn in your glorious presence."
-- Every time you channel a Fire mana, take two Fire damage, and immediately deal one Fire damage to all enemies.
+- Every time you channel a Fire mana, take two Fire damage and immediately deal one Fire damage to all enemies.
+- Take no damage from Scorch hazards.

 ### Pocket Sundial
 "A shadow looms on its face, unerring, regardless of the surrounding light."
-- Once per combat, increase Cast Speed by 2 for one turn.
+- Once per combat, instantly Accumulate 2 Mana.

 ### The Storm's Wake
 "Your power echoes like thunder after lightning."